godotengine/godot-docs/classes/class_aabb.rst

 - :ref:`AABB<class_AABB>` **grow** **(** :ref:`float<class_float>` by **)** |const|

-Returns a copy of the ``AABB`` grown a given amount of units towards all the sides.
+Returns a copy of the ``AABB`` grown a given number of units towards all the sides.

 ----